High Tide Advisors

 2. Buyer Persona Misalignment

 The Problem: Many cybersecurity founders assume the CISO is their primary buyer and build their entire go-to-market strategy around that assumption.
-In reality, most security purchases involve multiple stakeholders: the security operations team who will use the tool daily, IT teams who manage deployment, compliance officers evaluating risk reduction, and finance executives scrutinizing ROI.
+In reality, most security purchases involve multiple stakeholders: the security operations team, who will use the tool daily, IT teams who manage deployment, compliance officers evaluating risk reduction, and finance executives scrutinizing ROI.

 The Reality: Different personas have different priorities.
 Security analysts want workflow efficiency and integration with existing tools.
 CISOs want measurable risk reduction.
 CFOs want clear ROI and budget predictability.
 Your messaging must speak to all of them, at different stages of the buying journey.